Best Places To Visit In Iceland

 Reykjavik

 Although Iceland’s capital Reykjavik is called a city, its compact size and population are actually smaller than many towns!
-This makes Reykjavik perfect for exploring on foot solo or with an insider walking tour while being a convenient base for joining a tour to nearby attractions!
+This makes Reykjavik perfect for exploring on foot while also being a convenient base for heading out to nearby attractions!
 Many excursions to other parts of the island begin in Reykjavik, and whale watching trips depart from its harbor.
 Reykjavik has multiple hotel options and abundant museums, galleries, and dining opportunities!
-See our definitive guide to the Icelandic capital here.
+For more comprehensive information, see our Reykjavik city guide.

 The Golden Circle